 Before switching to the culinary field, Barbara majored in French and computer science.

-From Barbara Rolek:
+By Barbara Rolek:

 I grew up in a family where cooking from scratch was not only valued but expected.
 My maternal and paternal grandparents brought back the traditions and recipes they committed to memory from their native Poland.